Longfellow Elementary School

 The Math portion of the state test has changed in the 2017-2018 school year.
 Our assessment results have shown parity with the rest of the district and the state.
 The area of number sense continues to be a difficulty for our students.
 By working together in weekly PLC meetings, Longfellow teachers were able to create a strong plan addressing this drawback.
 Some of the strategies that were chosen for improvementing were math stations, small group interventions with teachers, and differentiated groupings of students.
 All students practice their math facts through the online math program called Reflex.

 Science performance by 5th graders has remained above the state average for the last two years.

 Regarding 3rd grade Math and 4th grade English, these scores are 3% point below the state.
 Given our enrollment, this is a difference in one student, therefore, we haven't been overly concerned with the significant gap between our results and the state's average (at this point as we are early in the new state testing process).
 Regarding 4th grade Math, 2017-2018 was the first year implementing new Math materials district-wide.
 We recognized that there were significant gaps in 4th grade particularly and both the district and Longfellow made significant adjustments for 2018-2019 based on the students' results.
 This included moving the units of study around in the year, and focusing on certain key essentials.
 District-wide 4th grade results were significantly lower than the state.
 The district average was 28%, whereas Longfellow was at 37%.

 In 2000, Longfellow Elementary School was recognized as a National School of Character.

 In 2016, Longfellow Elementary School was recognized as the Model PLC School.

-In 2019, Longfellow Elementary School was recognized as the State School of Character.
+In 2019, Longfellow Elementary School was recognized as the only Nebraska State School of Character, and then further recognized as a National School of Character.